-Inside DepositFix we keep data about contacts (name, email, contact id from Stripe) and transactions (date, amount, product name, transaction id from Stripe).
-This information is kept to help you segment the purchases.
-Credit card information (number, cvc, exp date) never sent to our servers, we use stripe tokens to charge the cards and they are not stored in our database.
+Whenever a payment form is submitted, DepositFix saves data about contacts (name, email, contact ID from Stripe) and financial transactions (date, amount, product name, transaction ID from Stripe).
+This information is stored so it can be synchronized with your HubSpot account.
+Credit card information (number, CVC, expiration date) are never sent to our servers or to HubSpot.
+Instead, we use Stripe credit card fields and tokens to charge the cards.
+In other words, the credit card information never leaves Stripe (or PayPal).

-DepositFix is available in 2 availability zones, if one of the Amazon’s data centers goes down, then we still be able to accept payments from your clients
+DepositFix operates in 2 availability zones.
+If one of the Amazon’s data centers goes down, our forms are still able to accept payments.

 Database backups are automatically created every day and kept for 7 days.

-Production and test environments are separated and run in different virtual networks
+The production and test environments run separately on different virtual networks.

 All private APIs (used from inside the application) are blocked for cross-domain requests.
-Also, there are filters checking for access right for specific objects.
+Also, there are filters checking for access rights for specific objects.